Evenfall-Tech/Crosslight/docs/notes/2023_08_21_project_structure.md

 The following is the directory structure inside a typical `build` or `out` build destination library.

-- `bin` is the directory of important executables and dynamic library files.
+- `/bin` is the directory of important executables and dynamic library files.
+- `/bin/plugins` is the directory with language implementations and possibly other plugins.
-- `lib` is the directory of static library files.
+- `/lib` is the directory of static and shared library files.
-- `examples` is the directory of example executables.
+- `/examples` is the directory of example executables.

+### IDE directory structure

+Modern IDEs that support wrapping projects or targets in folders are supported by Crosslight.
+When building Crosslight itself, the targets are distributed between `Runtime`, `Plugins`, `Examples`, and `Tests`.
+When building as a submodule, the folder names are wrapped with `Crosslight <Folder>`.

 ### Separate target notes